Rest-Panda/rest-panda-intelij/README.md

 # rest-panda-intelij-import
-Intelij Plugin for Rest Panda project Designer
+Intelij Plugin for to import Rest Panda projects